 Prevention

 You can avoid pulley injuries by climbing smart and taking precautions.
-Change your training and follow some simple rules to stay injury free:
+Change your training and follow some simple rules to stay injury free:• Always warm-up.
+This one took me awhile to figure out.

 • Vary the types of hold you climb on – slopers need love, too.